Knikkey/frontend--goal-tree/README.md

 ![Header](./readme-banner.png)

-# Goal Tree
+# Dream Forest

 Goal Tree is a web application where users can create and store their goals.
 They can then break those goals down into more managable sub-goals to accomplish their main goals without getting too overwhelmed.
 The resulting goal tree can be viewed as an interactive tree graph.

-View the hosted site here: [Dream Forest](https://goaltreebyknikkey.vercel.app/)
+View the hosted site here: [Dream Forest](https://dreamforest.vercel.app/)

 ## Usage